IS IT TIME TO TREAT YOUR COPD DIFFERENTLY?

 Get more info about once-monthly* NUCALA delivered to your inbox.

-Maybe it’s a different kind of COPD
+Maybe it’s a different kind of COPD.

 §34-49%

-It’s not an inhaler or a steroid.
-NUCALA is the first and only once-monthly* biologic for eosinophilic COPD.
-It works by targeting and reducing blood eosinophils, which may help reduce airway inflammation.
-Less inflammation could mean fewer flare-ups.
+NUCALA is not an inhaler or a steroid.
+It’s the first and only once-monthly* biologic for eosinophilic COPD.
+NUCALA works by targeting inflammation and reducing eosinophils—which could be triggering those flare-ups.
+It is not fully understood how NUCALA works.

 Once a month.* At home.
 On YOUR time.